Building Agentic AI Systems with LangChain

 The distinction matters.
 A standard chatbot receives a prompt and returns a response.
 An agent receives a goal and figures out how to get there.
 It decides which tools to call, in what order, and whether the results are good enough or if it needs to try a different approach.

-At the core of every agentic system is a simple loop: observe the current state, reason about what action to take, act by calling a tool or generating output, then evaluate whether the goal has been met.
+Every agentic system runs on the same loop: observe the current state, reason about what action to take, act by calling a tool or generating output, then evaluate whether the goal has been met.
 If not, the loop continues.
-This is the ReAct (Reasoning + Acting) pattern, and it's the foundation most agent frameworks are built on.
+That is the ReAct (Reasoning + Acting) pattern, and it's the foundation most agent frameworks are built on.

 Why LangChain